 Are you alarmed about the decline of our democracy and informed decision-making?
 The conversion to smart meters is one of the largest technology rollouts in history, and yet virtually no public consultation with ratepayers or local governments was carried out in advance.
 The CA Public Utilities Commission, an appointed (not elected) body who are charged with regulating utility companies, ignored popular local opposition for years–though finally and belatedly producing an opt-out in early 2012 that costs PG&E customers hundreds of dollars just to avoid a recognized possible carcinogen.
 Around the world utility companies continue to install smart meters, often without public awareness or consent.

 Hundreds of thousands of California residents continue to refuse to pay opt out fees.
-Utilities threaten disconnections, yet no one has yet been switched off to date, solely for refusal to pay.
+Utilities threaten disconnections, yet no one has yet been switched off to date, solely for refusal to pay (apart from a handful of SoCal Gas customers- 5/17).
 These threats appear to be an attempt to bully people into paying an illegal and illegitimate fee.

 SPEAK OUT!
 Spread the word to friends and neighbors with our brochures, put a SMART METER FREE ZONE (pdf) sign in your front yard, demand the regulators and your local government back a SAFETY RECALL, REFUSE installation, and DEMAND REMOVAL!